shashi981/Flappy_Bird/README.md

-# My first CS Project
+# My first Python Project
 A 2D Flappy bird remake built using Python,pip, and PyGame,in which the player can control the movement of the flappy bird using up arrow to avoid incoming obstacle.